nawrinlikelauren/TheCampusSlate/README.md

-# The Campus Slate - University Student-Run Newspaper Website
+# The Campus Slate - University Student Run Newspaper Website
 This repository showcases the design and development of The Campus Slate student-run newspaper website.

 ## Overview